jvdbreggen/imagemodedemo/README.md

 ## The Build

+The registry that we use will be Red Hat Quay, and throughout the instructions we will be referring to will be `quay.io\$QUAY_USER` where `$QUAY_USER` is a variable to store your Quay userid.
+If you have your own registry or have access to your corporate registry we highly recommend that you use it, as this will be the closest to your environment when you start to build your own images.

 The first build will be on RHEL 9.6 where we build a base `demolab-rhel:9.6` image.
 We then build a second pair of images for our specific services, the httpd and mariadb services.
 Now we can deploy these services images to Virtual Machines.
 We then create a new homepage image that has more details on Image Mode, and use the `bootc switch` command to update our VM to the latest home page.

 ```mermaid